Buddhism in Cambodia: Angkor

 The transition from Hindu god-king to Mahayana bodhisattva-king was probably gradual and imperceptible.
 The prevailing Vaishnavite and Shaivite faith traditions gave way to the worship of the Gautama Buddha and the Bodhisattva Avalokitesvara.

 The Buddhist Sailendra kingdom exercised suzerainty over Cambodia as a vassal state during the end of the eighth and the beginning of the ninth centuries.
-King Jayavarman II (802–869), the first real Khmer king of the Angkor Empire, proclaimed himself Hindu god-king and identified himself with Shiva.
+King Jayavarman II (802–869), the first king of the Angkor period, proclaimed himself Hindu god-king and identified himself with Shiva.
 Nevertheless, he was increasingly friendly to and supportive of Mahayana Buddhist influence throughout his kingdom.
 Mahayana Buddhism became increasingly established in his empire.
 The form of Mahayana Buddhism that was propagated in the Srivijaya lands was similar to the Pala Dynasty Buddhism of Bengal, and of the Nalanda University in northern India.

 The Bengal University of Nalanda in Megadha (now Behar) was the theological center of Mahayana Buddhism under the protection of the Pala Dynasty [750-1060].
 Shivaist interpretations of Buddhism, tinged with Tantric mysticism (that may have revived portions of pre-Aryan northeastern Indian faith traditions) were worked out in Megadha and then were exported throughout insular and peninsular Southeast Asia, particularly to Java.
 Yashovarman I (889-910), who ruled from the vicinity of Rolous in the late ninth century, seems to have been a Shivite Buddhist influenced by Nalanda syncretism.
 His successors (notably Jayavarman IV) dedicated themselves to Hindu trinity such as Vishnu and Brahma, as well as to Shiva, with whom they continued to be identified by hereditary families of priests.
 Rajendravarman II studied Buddhism intensely.

 The Sailendra dynasty also built the fantastic Mahayana Buddhist temple Borobudur (750–850) in Java.
 Borobudur appears to have been the inspiration for the later fabulous Angkor building projects in Cambodia, particularly Angkor Wat and Angkor Thom.